nokau/Barotrauma-zht-edited/README_eng.md

 - NPC conversations

 ### Notes
-- For multiplayer, the game seems to require all players/host to have the same game/some mod files.
 - Multiplayer texts like error messages, server managments, etc., might be way less complete/correct than other parts of the game.
 - Name differences for some items and devices.
 -	~~The item parameters in Submarine Editor, as well as the components(Wifi, Sin, Cos, etc.) are still in English.~~